 Right of First Refusal (ROFR)

 In this situation, you agree to take the entire space you will eventually need on day one.
-However, the landlord allows you a “ramp up” period, in which you will not be required to pay rent on a portion of the space for a designated period of time.
-You are allowed to use the the space; you just don’t have to pay on the entire space day one.
+However, the landlord allows you a “ramp-up” period, in which you will not be required to pay rent on a portion of the space for a designated period of time.
+You are allowed to use the space, you just don’t have to pay for the entire space from day one.

 AQUILA PRO TIP